International Colonial and Export Exhibition

 Items on show in the main building included a telephone, wood- and metalworking machines, and a safe large enough to fit eight people.
 The building's colonial section presented products such as tobacco and rubber, as well as a reconstructed Javanese-style settlement (kampung) with "natives".
-At that time, it was not considered degrading or racist to put humans on display; in fact, it became a regularly featured spectacle at such exhibitions (see further: Human zoo).

 Other structures included a music pavilion; the pavilion of the city of Amsterdam; the Dutch colonial pavilion; a Japanese bazar; various shops; and Dutch, English and German restaurants.
 In front of the Dutch colonial pavilion was a statue of Jan Pieterszoon Coen who, as governor-general of the Dutch East Indies, played a large part in the Dutch conquest of the Indonesian archipelago.
 A canal with a bamboo bridge and a Chinese junk intersected the exhibition grounds.

 Effects

 The exhibition, bringing more than a million visitors from around the world to Amsterdam, provided the city with a huge economic boost.
 A number of hotels were expanded or newly built in order to profit from the large number of visitors, including the Hotel Americain, the Doelen Hotel, and Hotel Krasnapolsky.
 The expansion of the Krasnapolsky included the glass-roofed Wintertuin lounge, with electric lighting, which at that time was considered a real novelty.

 In Amsterdam, modern-day remains of the exhibition are the front gate of the Vondelpark and a collection of items in the Tropenmuseum which were on show in the Dutch colonial pavilion.
 Some items from the Dutch colonial pavilion were also donated to the ethnological museum of Artis zoo and, after this museum was closed, ended up in the Tropenmuseum as well.
 However, the lion's share of the thousands of items from this pavilion was donated to the National Museum of Ethnology in Leiden.
 Some parts of the German restaurant are now in the Veenkoloniaal Museum in Veendam.

 Heineken still uses the label Diplôme d'Honneur on its beer bottles, an honour that was bestowed on the brewer at the 1883 colonial exhibition.